Welcome to DeKalb County! We’d like to take a moment and let you know about some of the special savings available to you as a resident 62 and over.

 To apply for the waiver, please fill out the form found here.

 Disabled parking placards are available to anyone who is temporarily or permanently disabled.
 Only one disabled parking placard is allowed per individual.
-Individuals can move the placard to any vehicle in which they are traveling.
-There is no charge for a disabled placard.
+Individuals can move the placard to any vehicle in which they are travelling.
+There is no charge for a disabled placard/permit.

 To receive a disabled parking placard you may apply either in person or via mail: